danielnieto/scrapman/README.md

 Type: `Function`<br>

 The callback function to be executed when the loading is done.
 The loaded HTML will be in the `results` parameter.

+###- scrapman.configure(config)

+####config
+The configuration object can set the following values

+* `maxConcurrentOperations`: Integer - The intensity of processing, how many URLs can be loaded at the same time, default: 50

 ## Questions
 Feel free to open Issues to ask questions about using this package, PRs are very welcomed and encouraged.